variantstudios/greeleydowntown.com/_signature_events/blarney-on-the-block-and-first-national-bank-parade.md

 ---
+title: >-
-title: Blarney on the Block & First National Bank Blarney Parade
+  Blarney on the Block & First National Bank Blarney Parade Saturday March 14th, 2020
 description: >-
   Enjoy a St. Patrick's Day celebration with "small-town" family -friendly fun on the Saturday on or before St. Patrick's Day!
 The event starts at 2 pm with